Polyvagal Theory Made Simple: What It Is and Why It Matters in Therapy

 Here’s a concept from Porges that I come back to constantly in my work; neuroception.
 It’s your nervous system’s ability to scan for safety or danger below the level of conscious awareness.
 You don’t decide to do it.
 It just happens.

-Your nervous system is reading facial expressions, tone of voice, body language, and environmental cues all the time.
+Your nervous system is reading facial expressions, tone of voice, body language, social cues, and environmental cues all the time.
 And for trauma survivors, neuroception often gets dysregulated.
 Neutral cues start getting read as threatening.
-The system gets stuck in a pattern of detecting danger even when there isn't any.
-That's not a character flaw.
-That's an injury to the nervous system, and it's one that can heal.
+The system gets stuck in a pattern of detecting danger even when there isn’t any.
+Trauma compromises the ventral vagal complex, making it harder to interpret social cues and maintain feelings of safety.
+That’s not a character flaw.
+That’s an injury to the nervous system, and it’s one that can heal.

 A Note on the Science